-Across many of the indicators we track on Minnesota Compass, we have seen the historical gaps between women and girls and men and boys shrinking.
-Larger shares of women enroll in and graduate from college, and the gap between women and men in the workforce has narrowed.
+We have seen historical gender gaps shrinking across many of the indicators we track on Minnesota Compass.
+Larger shares of women enroll in and graduate from college, and employment gaps between women and men have narrowed.
 However, when we look at Minnesota’s adolescent girls, we see some worrying signs around social connection and feelings of safety.

 Minnesota girls have slightly better outcomes than boys across many academic measures.
 For example: